dhruvrajan/tensorflow-keras-scala/README.md

 Tensorflow Keras (Scala)
 -----

-This repository contains a Scala wrapper for tensorflow-keras-java; an implementation of the high-level Keras API for training deep learning models.
+This repository contains a Scala wrapper for [Tensorflow Keras Java](https://github.com/dhruvrajan/tensorflow-keras-java); an implementation of the high-level Keras API for training deep learning models.
 Using the scala wrapper allows for a more concise representation of Keras model training, with syntax very close to that of the Python API.